Introduction

 To provide adequate coverage for the event – which is expected to attract thousands of spectators, runners and visitors in and around Luxexpo/The Box – the CGDIS has made special arrangements, which include a brigade-level command structure and:

-• 1 emergency services unit at the centre of the course
+• 1 emergency response unit at the centre of the circuit;

 • vans to provide operational coverage in the city's various districts.